tomciosegal/nutri-store/README.md

 <br/>

-- In mobile view the logo moves to the top center of the page, search input is not displayed to save room on small screens the navigation bar changes to dropdown toggle with categories to choose from.
+- In mobile view the logo moves to the top center of the page, search input is not displayed to save room on small screens the navigation bar changes to drop downtoggle with categories to choose from.

 <div align="center">
     <img src="https://nutri-store.s3-eu-west-1.amazonaws.com/media/images/navbar-mobile.jpg" alt="TheNutristore Header on desktop devices" aria-label="Nutristore" />